 Reserve triangles are two-dimensional matrices that are generated by accumulating claim data over a period of time.
 The claim data is run through a stochastic process to create the run-off matrices after allowing for many degrees of freedom.

 At its core, the chain ladder method operates under the assumption that patterns in claims activities in the past will continue to be seen in the future.
 In order for this assumption to hold, data from past loss experiences must be accurate.
-Several factors can impact accuracy, including changes to the product offerings, regulatory and legal changes, periods of high severity claims, and changes in the claims settlement process.
+Several factors can impact accuracy, including changes to the product offerings, regulatory and legal changes, periods of high-severity claims, and changes in the claims settlement process.
 If the assumptions built into the model differ from observed claims, insurers may have to make adjustments to the model.

 Creating estimations can be difficult because random fluctuations in claims data and a small data set can result in forecasting errors.
 To smooth over these problems, insurers combine both company claims data with data from the industry in general.